reflectionalist/DS-PhPL/README.md

 This discussion seminar will serve as a tour of philosophical investigations into programming languages.
-During this tour, we will discuss their meaning and reference, their relation to our cognition, their social interaction, esthetics and ethics.
+During this tour, we will discuss their meaning and reference, their relation to our cognition, their social interaction, aesthetics and ethics.
 We wish, through this tour, to have a second view of programming languages but from a philosophical perspective.

 ## Syllabus